tiby312/dinotree_report/design.md

 Construction works as follows, Given: a list of bots.

 For every node we do the following:
-1. First we find the median of the remaining bots (using pattern defeating quick sort) and use its position as this nodes divider.
+1. First we find the median of the remaining bots (using pattern defeating quick select) and use its position as this nodes divider.
 2. Then we bin the bots into three bins.
 Those strictly to the left of the divider, those strictly to the right, and those that intersect.
 3. Then we sort the bots that intersect the divider along the opposite axis that was used to finding the median.
 These bots now live in this node.
 4. Now this node is fully set up.
 Recurse left and right with the bots that were binned left and right.
 This can be done in parallel.